michalcichon/michalcichon.github.io/_posts/2017-09-21-high-performance-web-services-with-swift-and-protocol-buffers.md

 comments: true
 ---

-In the Codete Blog website you can find my new article about implementing webservices in Swift.
+On the Codete Blog website you can find my new article about implementing **webservices in Swift**.

 > (...)
 Usually, when designing communication between a server and an iOS application, we choose JSON as a default serialization method.
 It has a lot of advantages: readability, flexibility and good availability of serializers in the majority of most popular web technologies used. \\